Cretzschmar's bunting: Etymology and taxonomy

+Description

 This bird is smaller than ortolan.
 The breeding male has a grey head with orange moustaches.
 The upperparts are brown and heavily streaked, except on the rump, and the underparts are rusty orange.
 The stout bill is pink.

 Females and young birds have a weaker head pattern, and are more similar to ortolans.
 They can be distinguished by the warm brown rump and white eye-ring.